Mulberry Academy Shoreditch: History

+Adoption of academy status

 In 2010, the school benefitted from a £17 million refurbishment with money from the Building Schools for the Future scheme.
 Controversially, in July 2011 the governors of the school voted to adopt academy status.
 The decision was said to split the local Labour Party group on Tower Hamlets London Borough Council.
 The school became Bethnal Green Academy in January 2012 and a sixth form was opened in September that year.
 Bethnal Green Academy was rated 'Outstanding' in an Ofsted inspection in December 2012.

 In December 2014, a female pupil at the school, Sharmeena Begum, left the UK to join the Islamic State of Iraq and the Levant (ISIL).
 In February 2015, three more female pupils known as the Bethnal Green trio - Shamima Begum, Amira Abase, and Kadiza Sultana - left via Turkey to join ISIL.
 Five further female pupils at the school were subject to a travel ban and were made wards of court to prevent them leaving the country.
 Counter-extremism officers from the Department for Education investigated the school.

 In order to shake off the negative associations, the school was renamed Green Spring Academy Shoreditch in 2015.
 At the request of the AQA and Pearson exam boards, an independent investigation was launched into allegations of exam-fixing at the school.
 Its conclusion led to several staff, including the headteacher Mark Keary, being suspended in February 2017.
 Several teachers left following the disciplinary process.
 Keary launched an Employment Tribunal claim in response, arguing wrongful dismissal and disability discrimination.
 In 2019, he was cleared of any wrongdoing by the Teaching Regulation Agency.

 In September 2018, the school was transferred to the control of the Mulberry Schools Trust and renamed Mulberry Academy Shoreditch.